BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 ## What are bugs?

 Let's start with defining what bugs are.
 The term _Bug_ is actually a very old.
-The term bug was already known to Edison in 1878:
+It was already known to Edison in 1878:

 > __Bugs__ -- as such little faults and difficulties are called --
 > show themselves and months of intense watching, study and labor are